DCN - Transmission Media

 The transmission media is nothing but the physical media over which communication takes place in computer networks.

 One of the most convenient way to transfer data from one computer to another, even before the birth of networking, was to save it on some storage media and transfer physical from one station to another.
-Though it may seem odd in today’s world of high speed Internet, but when the size of data to transfer is huge, Magnetic media comes into play.
+Though it may seem old-fashion way in today’s world of high speed internet, but when the size of data is huge, the magnetic media comes into play.

-In these kinds of cases, data backup is stored onto magnetic tapes or magnetic discs and then shifted physically at remote places.
+In these cases, data backup is stored onto magnetic tapes or magnetic discs, and then shifted physically at remote places.

 Twisted Pair Cable

 A twisted pair cable is made of two plastic insulated copper wires twisted together to form a single media.
-Out of these two wires only one carries actual signal and another is used for ground reference.
-The twists between wires is helpful in reducing noise (electro-magnetic interference) and crosstalk.
+Out of these two wires, only one carries actual signal and another is used for ground reference.
+The twists between wires are helpful in reducing noise (electro-magnetic interference) and crosstalk.

-There are two types of twisted pair cables available:
+There are two types of twisted pair cables: